 |Collect 52 to earn an extra try.|

 |Makes a player invincible for a short amount of time (but does not protect the player from bottomless pits).|

 |Sets off fireworks that defeat all on-screen enemies.|

-All paths lead Mickey and Donald deeper into the caves, which are filled with spiders and webs, with a large spider serving as the boss, who can only be attacked while it's in the foreground.
+All paths lead Mickey and Donald deeper into the caves, which are filled with spiders and webs, with a large spider serving as the boss, who can only be attacked while it is in the foreground.

-Travelling alone, Mickey will be running through a thunderstorm and past moving pillars and a falling ceiling, while Donald will ride leaves across the rapids.
-Working together, the two will climb a canyon together using teamwork.
+Traveling alone, Mickey runs through a thunderstorm and past moving pillars and a falling ceiling, while Donald rides leaves across the rapids.
+Working together, the two climb a canyon together using teamwork.
 The third area has the player(s) jump across the clouds and walk across piano keys that will release items or bombs.